-Catalyst Heterogeneity, Stability, Robustness, and Prac-

-ticality.
-To investigate the heterogeneity of Ni/SZO300, a hot-filtration test was conducted.
-Using standard reaction conditions, two experiments with 1a were run in parallel and the reaction progress was monitored over time (Figure 2b).
-The standard conditions and procedure were used for one reaction (Figure 2b, green diamonds); the other reaction was filtered while at 23 °C after 25 minutes and the reaction progress of the filtrate was continued to be monitored (Figure 2b, orange triangles).
+Catalyst Heterogeneity, Stability, Robustness, and Practicality.
+To investigate the heterogeneity of the catalyst, a hot-filtration test was conducted using Ni/SZO{300-grafted}.
+Using standard reaction conditions, two experiments with 1a were run in parallel, and the reaction progress was monitored over time (Figure 3b).
+The standard conditions and procedure were used for one reaction (Figure 3b, green diamonds); the other reaction was filtered through a PTFE syringe filter while at 23 °C after 20 minutes and the reaction progress of the filtrate was monitored for an additional 100 minutes (Figure 3b, orange triangles).
 Heterogeneously catalyzed isomerization will cease after filtration, and if the active catalyst is leaching from the surface to form a homogeneous catalyst in situ, the concentration of product will keep increasing.
-As anticipated, the filtered reaction stagnated, with no additional conversion of 1a, formation of 2a, or change in the E/Z ratio.
+However, as anticipated, the filtered reaction stagnated, with no additional conversion of 1a, formation of 2a, or change in the E/Z ratio (Figure S40).
 This key finding supports the notion that this catalyst is heterogeneous in nature.
+ICP-MS analysis of the reaction filtrate showed 6% of the Ni is in solution.
+The presence of Ni in solution could be due to remaining physisorbed Ni[P(OEt)3]4 being desorbed under catalytic reaction conditions or the solid catalyst breaking down by the stir bar and thereby releasing Ni into solution.
+Despite the presence of Ni in solution, the results of the hot filtration tests and recyclability studies (vide infra) suggest that this soluble Ni is not an active catalyst for isomerization and that the active catalyst is heterogeneous.
+This inactivity of the Ni in solution is likely due to the lack of acid in solution, which would be required to form the active [Ni-H]+ catalyst.

 After validating the heterogeneity of the catalyst, we investigated catalyst stability.
-Tolman found that the active catalyst generated from $Ni[P(OEt)3]4$ and H_2SO_4 is highly unstable, converting just 22% of 1-butene after aging the catalyst for 85 minutes, whereas 95% of 1-butene was converted when using freshly prepared catalyst.^{22,24} He showed that this catalyst deactivation is due to the reaction between an acid (either excess H2SO4 or the counterion HSO4-, which forms after protonation of Ni0) and the proposed active catalyst [Ni-H]+, generating H2 and an inactive Ni^{II} complex.23 We hypothesized that the low surface densities of acidic sites on SZO300 and the coulombic attraction of the [Ni-H]+ site to the surface anions are effectively immobilizing and localizing the active site, thereby preventing the [Ni-H]+ species from reacting with other acid sites and undergoing this detrimental deactivation pathway.
+Tolman found that the active catalyst generated from Ni[P(OEt)3]4 and H2SO4 is highly unstable, converting just 22% of 1-butene after aging the catalyst for 85 minutes, whereas 95% of 1-butene was converted when using freshly prepared catalyst.22,24 He showed that this catalyst deactivation is due to the reaction between an acid (either excess H2SO4 or the counterion HSO4-, which forms after protonation of Ni0) and the proposed active catalyst [Ni-H]+, generating H2 and an inactive Ni^{II} complex.23 We hypothesized that the low surface densities of acidic sites on SZO300 and the coulombic attraction of the [Ni-H]+ site to the surface anions are effectively immobilizing and localizing the active site, thereby preventing the [Ni-H]+ species from reacting with other acid sites and undergoing this detrimental deactivation pathway.